minhajuddin/blog.minhajuddin.com/source/_posts/how-to-learn-vim-properly.md

 There is a very popular learning curve graph about vim

-{%asset_img editor-learning-curve.png Editor learning curves}
+{%asset_img editor-learning-curve.png Editor learning curves%}
 [Source](https://blogs.msdn.microsoft.com/steverowe/2004/11/17/code-editor-learning-curves/)

 The part about vim is partially true, in that once it *clicks* everything falls into place.